shawvey/A-Decision-Support-Tool-Using-React-and-Flask/README.md

 # A-Decision-Support-Tool-Using-React-and-Flask
-A Decision Support Tool for Discharging Patients from the Intensive Care Unit Using Machine Learning Algorithms
+A Decision Support Tool for Discharging Patients from the Intensive Care Unit Using Machine Learning Algorithms.

+come on!!!